aglamadrid19/datahub-learn/network-documentation/celo/tutorial/celo-vault-contract-web3.md

 In this tutorial, we will create, deploy, and interact with our first Vault Smart Contract on the Celo Ecosystem.

-We will be deploying a Vault Smart Contract to the Alfajores Testnet using Forno and Truffle.
+We will be deploying a Vault Smart Contract to the Alfajores Testnet using DataHub and Truffle.

-After, we will build a boilerplate to showcase the ContractKit integration to interface with our Vault Smart Contract
+After, we will build a boilerplate to showcase the ContractKit integration, to interface with our Vault Smart Contract.

 ### Prerequisites